집합론

 Proof

 Let the above relation be \(S\).
 We must show that \(S\) is reflexive, symmetric, and transitive.
-First, it is obvious that this relation is reflexive, because \(R\) being a preorder means \(x\mathrel{R}x\) always holds for any \(x\).
-On the other hand, let \(x\mathrel{S}y\) for arbitrary \(x\), \(y\).
+First, reflexivity is obvious: since \(R\) is a preorder, \(x\mathrel{R}x\) holds for every \(x\).
+Next, for arbitrary \(x\), \(y\), suppose \(x\mathrel{S}y\).
 Then

 \[x\mathrel{S}y\iff(x\leq_{\tiny R}y)\wedge(y\leq_{\tiny R}x)\iff(y\leq_{\tiny R}x)\wedge(x\leq_{\tiny R}y)\iff y\mathrel{S}x\]so \(S\) is symmetric.
 Finally, if \(x\mathrel{S}y\) and \(y\mathrel{S}z\), then

-\[\begin{aligned} (x\mathrel{S}y)\wedge(y\mathrel{S}z)&\iff((x\leq_{\tiny R}y)\wedge(y\leq_{\tiny R}x))\wedge((y\leq_{\tiny R}z)\wedge(z\leq_{\tiny R}y))\\ &\iff(x\leq_{\tiny R}y)\wedge(y\leq_{\tiny R}x)\wedge(y\leq_{\tiny R}z)\wedge(z\leq_{\tiny R}y)\\ &\iff(x\leq_{\tiny R}y)\wedge(y\leq_{\tiny R}z)\wedge(z\leq_{\tiny R}y)\wedge(y\leq_{\tiny R}x)\\ &\iff((x\leq_{\tiny R}y)\wedge(y\leq_{\tiny R}z))\wedge((z\leq_{\tiny R}y)\wedge(y\leq_{\tiny R}x))\\ &\iff(x\leq_{\tiny R}z)\wedge(z\leq_{\tiny R}x)\\ &\iff x\mathrel{S}z \end{aligned}\]so \(S\) is transitive, and therefore \(S\) becomes an equivalence relation.
+\[\begin{aligned} (x\mathrel{S}y)\wedge(y\mathrel{S}z)&\iff((x\leq_{\tiny R}y)\wedge(y\leq_{\tiny R}x))\wedge((y\leq_{\tiny R}z)\wedge(z\leq_{\tiny R}y))\\ &\iff(x\leq_{\tiny R}y)\wedge(y\leq_{\tiny R}x)\wedge(y\leq_{\tiny R}z)\wedge(z\leq_{\tiny R}y)\\ &\iff(x\leq_{\tiny R}y)\wedge(y\leq_{\tiny R}z)\wedge(z\leq_{\tiny R}y)\wedge(y\leq_{\tiny R}x)\\ &\iff((x\leq_{\tiny R}y)\wedge(y\leq_{\tiny R}z))\wedge((z\leq_{\tiny R}y)\wedge(y\leq_{\tiny R}x))\\ &\iff(x\leq_{\tiny R}z)\wedge(z\leq_{\tiny R}x)\\ &\iff x\mathrel{S}z \end{aligned}\]so \(S\) is transitive, and therefore \(S\) is an equivalence relation.

 Strict Orders